f5alliances/f5_provisioner/docs/setup.md

 aws_secret_access_key = ABCDEFGHIJKLMNOP/ABCDEFGHIJKLMNOP
 ```

+5. Make sure you have wget installed on the host (may defer depending on host OS)

+          yum install wget

-5. Clone the workshops repo:
+6. Clone the workshops repo:

 If you haven't done so already make sure you have the repo cloned to the machine executing the playbook

         git clone <<repo_name>>
         cd workshops/provisioner

-6. Make sure you have subscribed to the right marketplace AMI (Amazon Machine Image)
+7. Make sure you have subscribed to the right marketplace AMI (Amazon Machine Image)

   - F5 BIG-IP [Click here](https://aws.amazon.com/marketplace/pp/B079C4WR32)
     - This will install [BEST](https://www.f5.com/pdf/licensing/good-better-best-licensing-overview.pdf) license of the BIG-IP.